Brain2Object: Printing Your Mind from Brain Signals with Spatial Correlation Embedding: Introduction

-As a result, EEG signals inherently lack sufficient spatial resolution and insight on activities of deep brain structures.
-To this end, several studies have focused on denoising the signals and dealing with the aforementioned artefacts by statistical feature extraction (e.g., Principal Component Analysis, Independent Component Analysis, Autoregressive model, wavelet analysis) \cite{shaw2016statistical,michelmann2018data,li2015autoregressive,zhang2017classification} and deep learning (e.g., Recurrent Neural Networks, Autoencoder) \cite{li2017emotion,liu2017multi,li2015feature,lin2016classification}.
-To the best of our knowledge, the idea of exploiting multi-faceted spatial relationships of multiple EEG channels has not yet been fully explored.

-Addressing the aforementioned issue, in this work, we propose a unified approach by learning the robust structured EEG feature representations for recognizing the imagery of object seen by the individual.
+In this work, we propose a unified approach, by learning the robust EEG representations through graphical brain networks, to recognize the imagery of an object seen by the individual.
 We first design a multi-class Common Spatial Pattern (CSP) for distilling the compact representations.
-CSP has proven success in extracting features using eigen decomposition based on the variance between variant classes \cite{elisha2017eeg}.
-Next, we propose Dynamical Graph Representation (DGR) of EEG signals to adaptively embed the spatial relationship among the channels (each channel represents one EEG electrode) and their neighbors by learning a dynamic adjacent matrix.
+CSP has proven success in extracting features using eigendecomposition based on the variance ratio between different classes \cite{elisha2017eeg}.
+Next, we propose Dynamical Graph Representation (DGR) of EEG signals \red{to adaptively embed the spatial relationship among the channels} (each channel represents one EEG electrode) and their neighbors by learning a dynamic adjacent matrix.
 Finally, a Convolutional Neural Network (CNN) is employed to aggregate higher-level spatial variations from the transformed graph representations.